 Verso: Thomas Nevin’s stereograph of his sister Mary Ann Nevin ca. 1870

 Photographed with four chidren, one holding a toddler, and a tall man in shirt sleeves at the Kangaroo Valley school (in background) where both she and her father John Nevin snr were teachers.

 Tasmanian Museum and Art Gallery Collection

 Death of Thomas J. Nevin’s sister Mary Ann Carr (1845-1878)

 Public Records Office of Victoria No. 9830

 Details: Death certificate of Mary Ann Carr nee Nevin, of Railway Place, Borough of Sandridge (Victoria), dated 27th July 1878.
 Buried at Melbourne General Cemetery.
 Registered as a married woman, 33 years old, born in County Down, Ireland, formerly of Kangaroo Valley, New Town, Tasmania, lived 6½ months in Victoria.
 Wife of mariner John Carr.
-Death due peritonitis 22 days after the birth of her daughter, Mary Ann.
+Death due to peritonitis 22 days after the birth of her daughter, Mary Ann.
 Parents registered as John Nevin, listed here as a labourer, and mother Mary Ann Nevin formerly Dickson.

 Mercury, 9th August 1878